- Complement levels in glomerular diseases

 * Screening for GDM is done at 24-28 weeks of gestation.

-- Hypoglycemia (insulin shock): It is low blood glucose, typically < 70 mg/dl.
-Some people may develop symptoms at blood glucose levels higher than 70 mg/dl while some, especially diabetics,may be asymptomatic even with lower levels.
-It presents with jitteriness, sweating, headache, tiredness, dizziness, palor, confusion, irregular heart rate and seizures or loss of consciousness in extreme cases.
-Most people recover with oral glucose tablets, sugar, candy, fruit juice etc. Some cases may need glucagon.
+- Hypoglycemia (insulin shock): Hypoglycemia is low blood glucose, typically < 70 mg/dl.
+Some people develop symptoms at blood glucose levels higher than 70 mg/dl, while others (especially diabetics) may be asymptomatic even at lower levels.

 Causes of hypoglycemia